wallarm/product-documentation/docs/latest/api-discovery/exploring.md

     * API Discovery [dashboard](https://my.wallarm.com/dashboard-api-discovery) on EU Cloud
     * The [API Discovery](https://my.wallarm.com/api-discovery) section on EU Cloud

-### Overviewing endpoints

-Explore the list of discovered endpoints by application and host at the **API Discovery** section of Wallarm Console.

-??? info "Section availability by user role"
-    The section is only available to the users of the following [roles](../user-guides/settings/users.md#user-roles):

-    * **Administrator** and **Analyst** can view and manage the data discovered by the API Discovery module, and access the API Discovery configuration part.

-        **Global Administrator** and **Global Analyst** in the accounts with the multitenancy feature have the same rights.
-    * **API Developer** can view and download the data discovered by the API Discovery module.
-This role allows distinguishing users whose tasks only require using Wallarm to get actual data on company APIs.
-These users do not have access to any Wallarm Console sections except for **API Discovery** and **Settings → Profile**.

 ![Endpoints discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-api-endpoints.png)